icesi-ops/sd-exam1/README.md

 TODO: put content here...
 ```

-Then we install Nginx and copy configuration from `playbooks/nginx/templates/nginx.conf.j2`, redirect http trafic to https trafic, and (of course) configure the loadbalancer between webservers (by default the nginx use round‑robin algorith).
+Then we install Nginx and copy configuration from `playbooks/nginx/templates/nginx.conf.j2`, this config redirect http trafic to https trafic, and (of course) configure the loadbalancer between webservers (by default the nginx use round‑robin algorith).

 ```yaml
   tasks: